giovtorres/slurmtools/show-cluster-util/README.md

 | Eligible | CPUs or Memory that belong to nodes not in the DOWN or DRAINED states |
 | Configured | CPUs or Memory that belong to all nodes regardless of state |

+## Configuration

+If you have overlapping partitions, you should configure the `OVERLAPPING_PARTITIONS` list in the script so that nodes do not get counted twice.

 ## License

 This project is in the worldwide public domain.
 See [LICENSE](../LICENSE.md) for